-Since 1996, we’ve been feeding hungry people in the USA.
-Mother’s Kitchen groups in 50 cities in North America prepare, cook and serve 150,000 meals for the homeless and hungry each year.
+Since 1996, we’ve been feeding hungry people across North America.
+Mother’s Kitchen groups in 50 cities prepare, cook and serve 150,000 meals for the homeless and hungry each year.
 Some groups also collect and distribute clothing, household items or food staples for communities in need.
 In the Bay Area, the Amma’s Pantry initiative, launched in 2013, has collected 11,347 lbs of food - the equivalent of 9,078 meals – for distribution to local food kitchens, food pantries, and directly into local communities.

 The Amrita Children’s Home in Nairobi, Kenya provides three nutritious meals a day for 78 needy children.
 But these kids are not just beneficiaries; they pay it forward every other Sunday when we we open our doors to 230 kids from the neighboring villages for a healthy lunch.
 Our kids help to serve the food and clean up afterwards.
 We also work to teach the children about the value of sharing and caring, and the importance of personal hygiene.

 Our volunteers have been serving meals to the homeless once each month since 2003.
 The volunteers prepare the food at home and serve through the Rough Edges program at St. John's Anglican Church in Sydney and through the two community centers in Melbourne.
 The vegetarian meal consists of rice, a main vegetable dish, fried noodles or pasta, spring rolls or dumplings, salad, fruit, and dessert.